Equality New York (EQNY) is a statewide advocacy organization working to advance equality and justice for LGBTQI New

 EQNY emerged from ongoing conversations among advocates from the varied communities in our diverse movement and our shared recognition that LGBTQI New Yorkers need a statewide political voice, trusted convener and community organizer, and leader to support policy for our communities.
 As New Yorkers, we are proud of the progress we have made in this state for LGBTQI people and our families.
 But we also know that it has taken a lot of work to get here, there is still more work to be done, and we must remain vigilant against those who would try to chip away at the rights we have already secured.

 We hope that EQNY, EQNY PAC, and EQNY Fund can be a forum in which to turn conversations into action, spur political change, and bring more people together in a diverse, inclusive, and respectful dialogue about our movement.

 We invite you to be part of this conversation.
 To borrow a phrase, we are stronger together.

 EQNY builds a social and political voice for the Lesbian, Gay, Bisexual, Trans, Queer, and Instersex communities of New York State.
 We work with leaders from all around New York in an intentionally collaborative, inclusive, diverse, and respectful way.

-We aim to advance LGBTQI protective policy, convene and organize LGBTWI leaders, people, and organizations, and elect candidates who support the various needs of our diverse community throughout the state.
+We aim to advance LGBTQI protective policy, convene and organize LGBTQI leaders, people, and organizations, and elect candidates who support the various needs of our diverse community throughout the state.
 The EQNY PAC endorses candidates and makes financial contributions to candidates who are worthy of our community’s support.

 Equality New York is founded on the following principles